RyanLiu6/Apollo/README.md

-# ApolloBotPy
+# Apollo
-Python version of ApolloBot
+Apollo is a custom Bot that monitors a home multi-media server and serve a collection of random functions.